loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 When FFI calls occur, such as calling a libc function like `printf`, this function will allocate a stack frame on top of the single stack frame, and execute like it would normally do.
-The result will then be written into a fitting register or variable on the system stack, or it will be pushed onto the current stack.
+The result will then be written into fitting pseudo-registers, or it will be pushed onto the current stack.
 This and along with top-level functions, are the only time #ln strays from the strict continuation based style.